pythonindia/inpycon2023/data/reporting-guide.md

 statement, but the identities of victims and reporters will remain confidential unless instructed otherwise.

-## Reporting Concerns about Volunteers or Organizers
+### Reporting Concerns about Volunteers or Organizers

-If your report concerns a possible violation by a volunteer or organizer, you can make your report directly to the Chair of the Code Of Conduct Committee, whose contact information will be made available during the conference.
+If your report concerns a possible violation by a volunteer or organizer, you can make your report directly to the Chair of the Code Of Conduct Committee, whose contact information will be made available during the conference.The current Chair is Nivesh Krishna, and you can reach out via email at vniveshkrishna.98 at gmail dot com

-## Response and Resolution
+### Response and Resolution

 Once a report is received, the Code Of Conduct Committee will promptly initiate an investigation.
 The Diversity working group will review the incident, consider